connet-dev/connet/README.md

 url = "tls://:8003" # runs a tls source server
-url = "http://:8080/path" # runs an http reverse proxy source server, path rewrite url = "https://:8443" # runs an https reverse proxy source server cert-file = "/path/to/cert/file" # the tls/https server certificate to use key-file = "/path/to/key/file" # the tls/https server certificate private key to use
+url = "http://:8080/path" # runs an http reverse proxy source server, path rewrite url = "https://:8443" # runs an https reverse proxy source server url = "ws://127.0.0.1:8080" # runs websocket tcp converter that exposes the destinations conn as a websocket url = "wss://127.0.0.1:8083" # same as above, but exposes it on https cert-file = "/path/to/cert/file" # the tls/https server certificate to use key-file = "/path/to/key/file" # the tls/https server certificate private key to use